richjava/simple-video-player/7-learn-about-developer-use-case/README.md

 ### 7. Learn about developer

 At the moment, your application has just one screen.
 We will build an About page which will introduce the developer  ( you).
 This is called “ routing”.
-We could just hard code the HTML for this and show/hide it when necessary, but doing so would mean that the browser may need to do some unnecessary work when the page loads ( if the user never goes to that screen, it was loaded for no reason - even though it was hidden).
-For this reason, we should try to load the content at the time it is going to be used.
-This is called “ lazy loading”.

 #### Procedures
 * Create a links with the text “Home” and “About” in your main nav
 * On the click of each of these links, your two screens should show and hide respectively
 * Create a set of JSON data that can be used on your About screen
-* Load this into your about screen only if the About screen has been clicked (and only on the first click)
+* Extra challenge: Load this into your about screen only if the About screen has been clicked (and only on the first click).
+This is called "lazy loading".